xcp-ng/xcp-ng-org/docs/cli_reference.md

 Blocks other commands until a VM with UUID *\$VM* reboots.
 The command uses the value of `start-time` to decide when the VM reboots.

 The class name can be any of the [event classes](#event-classes) listed at the beginning of this section.
-The parameters can be any of the parameters listed in the CLI command *class*-param-list.
+The parameters can be any of the parameters listed in the CLI command `${class}-param-list`.

 ### GPU commands